 By Mark Spillane

-Texeira averaged a team-leading 13.4 points per game last season.
+Felton averaged 8.6 points and 5.2 rebounds per game last season.

 Four freshmen are expected to have an impact this year on the floor.
 They are: guard Katelynn Smith, guard Alleigh Warren, guard Elisa Valbuena and forward Jadyn Johnson.

 Jessen knows with such a young team, the Lady Tigers should improve as the season moves on.

 “I want this team to get better with the more experience they get on the floor.
 We’re going to need some of our freshmen to play a lot of minutes,” Jessen said.
 “So expectations are that we don’t take any steps back and that we continue to get better every game we play.”

 One way to get better overall will be to take care of the ball.
 Jessen says turnovers cost his team too many opportunities last year.

 “Turnovers were very costly last year.
 We gave up over 20 points per game off of turnovers.
 Decision making and taking care of the ball is something we have been working on since I was hired.”